 - When you are done with the cooking, take out ash from your electric smoker.
 To do this, just pull out the tray and empty it in a bin.
 If you don’t have a non-combustive bin to empty the hot ash, allow the ash to cool off a little before removing.
 Use a wet cloth or paper towels to properly clean the remaining residue off the ash from the tray with hot soapy water.

 - Next, remove the drip collection tray and the cooking racks and wash them with soapy water.
 Here you don’t need to use abrasives or chemicals to wash.
 But if you are dealing with a strong residue that is difficult to remove, you can soak the rack in water for about 30 minutes.
 By then, the residue would have softened for easy cleaning.

 - After drying the pans and making sure it’s completely dry, soak a little amount of vegetable oil on a cloth and rub gently on the pan.
 This will prevent any chance of rusting or stickiness of the foodstuff the next time you make use of the pan.

 - Clean the meat probe with a wet cloth soaked in soapy or hot water.
 Make sure you don’t soak the meat probe in water.
-It may lead to damage of the probe and prevent accurate readings in future.
+It may lead to damage to the probe and prevent accurate readings in the future.

 - Take care of the door seals too.
 This area is exposed to residues and there may be some clinging onto the door seal.
 After use, make sure you clean this area with a soft wet cloth.

-- After cleaning the door deals, it’s time to do same with the glass door panel.
+- After cleaning the door deals, it’s time to do the same with the glass door panel.
 You also need to make use of a damp cloth here.

 - However, if the glass has received too much clogging of residue, you need to use a more detailed process of cleaning with abrasives to get rid of the strong residues.
 This will prevent any form of rust on the surface.